automatearmy/gcp-billing-cli/README.md

 gcp-billing list

 # Exclude projects starting with a prefix
-gcp-billing list -e ig-
+gcp-billing list -e prod-
 # or
-gcp-billing list --exclude ig-
+gcp-billing list --exclude prod-

 # Show only projects starting with a prefix
 gcp-billing list -f prod-